 How the ROI of Solar Compares to Other Investments

-While investing in solar energy offers a good amount of benefits, it’s important to understand how hard your money is working for you.
+While investing in solar energy offers a good number of benefits, it’s important to understand how hard your money is working for you.
 As with any investment, understanding the opportunity cost is key to making the most of your money.

 To help quantify this, we’ll take a look at the ROIs of common retirement investments and how they compare to solar energy.